DANCEcollaborative/bazaar/README.md

              - lobby
                 - All files within subdirectory 'bazaar_docker_server/lobby'.

+      - In file 'bazaar/server_docker.js', within the 'Content-Security-Policy' specification, change every instance of 'brandy.lti.cs.cmu.edu' to your server name.
       - In file 'Dockerfile', replace MYSQL_ROOT_PASSWORD, MYSQL_USER, and MYSQL_PASSWORD with values for your MySQL.
-      - If you didn't use port '8000' for the step above, modify the line in file docker-compose.yml from ''- 8000:80' to '- YOUR_PORT:80'.
+      - If you didn't use port '8000' when setting up your web server above, modify the line in file docker-compose.yml from ''- 8000:80' to '- YOUR_PORT:80'.
       - Start Docker:
            - cd YOUR_BASE_DIRECTORY
            - sudo docker-compose build
            - sudo docker-compose up -d